-A total of 400 million Celo Gold will be released for epoch rewards over time.
-Celo Gold is a utility and governance asset on Celo, and also the reserve collateral for Celo Dollar (and possibly in the future other whitelisted tokens).
+A total of 400 million CELO will be released for epoch rewards over time.
+CELO is a utility and governance asset on Celo, and also the reserve collateral for Celo Dollar (and possibly in the future other whitelisted tokens).
 It has a fixed total supply and in the long term will exhibit deflationary characteristics like Bitcoin.

 The total amount of disbursements is determined at the end of every epoch via a two step process.
 In step one, economically desired on-target rewards are derived.
 These are explained in the following pages.
-Several factors can increase or decrease the value of the payments that would ideally be made in a given epoch (including the Celo Gold to Dollar exchange rate, the collateralization of the reserve, and whether payments to validators or groups are held back due to poor uptime or prior slashing).
+Several factors can increase or decrease the value of the payments that would ideally be made in a given epoch (including the CELO to Dollar exchange rate, the collateralization of the reserve, and whether payments to validators or groups are held back due to poor uptime or prior slashing).

 In step two, these on-target rewards are adjusted to generate a drift towards a predefined target epoch rewards schedule.
 This process aims to solve the trade-off between paying reasonable rewards in terms of purchasing power and avoiding excessive over- or underspending with respect to a predefined epoch rewards schedule.
 More detail about the two steps is provided below.

-There is a target schedule for the release of Celo Gold epoch rewards.
-The proposed target curve (subject to change) of remaining epoch rewards declines linearly over 15 years to 50% of the initial 400 million Celo Gold, then decays exponentially with half life of afterwards.
+There is a target schedule for the release of CELO epoch rewards.
+The proposed target curve (subject to change) of remaining epoch rewards declines linearly over 15 years to 50% of the initial 400 million CELO, then decays exponentially with half life of afterwards.
 The choice of guarantees a smooth transition from the linear to the exponential regime.

 The total actual rewards paid out at the end of a given epoch result from multiplying the total on-target rewards with a